Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 To download a request for Live Scan form, please click here.

 Yes, all owners, managers and employees must be issued an identification badge from the Police Department, in accordance with WMC Section 14-53.208.
-No owner, manager or employee shall engage in any activities associated with the cultivation or manufacturing of cannabis without first obtaining a valid identification badge.
+No owner, manager or employee shall engage in any activities associated with a cannabis facility without first obtaining a valid identification badge.

 Here are the steps for obtaining an identification badge: